doitsujin/dxvk/README.md

 ### Notes on Vulkan drivers
 Before reporting an issue, please check the [Wiki](https://github.com/doitsujin/dxvk/wiki/Driver-support) page on the current driver status and make sure you run a recent enough driver version for your hardware.

-### Online multi-player games
+### Online multi player games
-Manipulation of Direct3D libraries in multi-player games may be considered cheating and can get your account **banned**.
-This may also apply to single-player games with an embedded or dedicated multiplayer portion. **Use at your own risk.**
+Manipulation of Direct3D libraries in multi-player games may be considered cheating and can get you account **banned**.
+This may also apply to single player games with an embedded or dedicated multi player portion. **Use at you own risk.**

 ### HUD
 The `DXVK_HUD` environment variable controls a HUD which can display the framerate and some stat counters.
 It accepts a comma-separated list of the following options: